Skip to main content

 I've worn a Whoop for six years and a Garmin for thirteen.
 I've logged thousands of weights.
 I have lab panels going back further than that.
 The first time I asked a general-purpose LLM to read all of it together, it gave me an answer that sounded right and forgot the next morning.

 I built DN1 because I wanted a system that remembered.
 I wanted something that, when I told it I'd tried magnesium for three weeks and my sleep score hadn't moved, didn't double down or capitulate.
-I wanted it to look at the autonomic and vascular markers the sleep score wasn't capturing and tell me whether something else was going on.
+I wanted it to look at the autonomic and vascular markers the sleep score wasn't capturing and tell me what would be worth testing next.

 The first user is me.
 The methods exist because I had to know whether what I was doing was working.
 The career-arc framing is the easy version of the story.
 The hard one is: I have years of data and I didn't trust any tool I could find to read it the way I'd read it.